Best Mattresses for Fibromyalgia 2026: Expert Tested and Reviewed

 Birch Natural: Best Organic Mattress for Fibromyalgia

-We chose the Birch Natural as our Best Organic Mattress for fibromyalgia because it has stable support for painful joints and muscles, and is made without phthalates and other chemicals that people with fibromyalgia may be sensitive to.3 The Birch Natural is made with natural materials, including certified organic latex, cotton, and wool that allow it to be supportive, responsive, and breathable—helpful for someone who has trouble sleeping due to chronic pain.
+We chose the Birch Natural as our Best Organic Mattress for fibromyalgia because it has stable support for painful joints and muscles, and is made without phthalates and other chemicals that people with fibromyalgia may be sensitive to.3 The Birch Natural is made with natural materials, including certified organic latex, cotton, and wool, which allow it to be supportive, responsive, and breathable—helpful for someone who has trouble sleeping due to chronic pain.

 - Stable edges